Registrations for CanSkate are on-going and pro-rated, based on the date of registration.

 I forgot my liability waiver, can my child still go out on the ice?

 Unfortunately, no. The waiver must be signed and handed in prior to stepping onto the ice.
-A
+A coach or a

 Can I leave the Arena to go do other errands?